 In 1935 the two most established clubs from the capital city Ljubljana, FC Ilirija and FC Primorje, merged for financial reasons to become SC Ljubljana and attract the best Slovenian players.
 This club participated in the federal Yugoslavian First League.
 Along with NK Maribor and NK Celje, they also played matches against foreign opposition, from Austria, Hungary and Czechoslovakia.

 The years after World War Two were dedicated to restructuring the game.
 The NZS was formed in May 1948, albeit under the FSJ aegis, and had particular responsibility for local referees and coaches with specific departments for each.
 The most successful Slovenian club were NK Olimpija Ljubljana, who lost the 1970 Yugoslavian Cup final to FK Crvena zvezda.
-Olimpija nonetheless entered the UEFA Cup Winners' Cup, falling to SL Benfica in the first round.
-Other well-known teams were Maribor, NK Rudar Velenje and NK Mura as well as Ljubljana sides ND Slovan and NK Svoboda.
+Olimpija nonetheless entered the European Cup Winners' Cup, falling to SL Benfica in the first round.
+Other well-known teams were Maribor, NK Rudar Velenje and ND Mura 05 as well as Ljubljana sides ND Slovan and NK Svoboda.

 By the mid-1980s a Slovenian team was facing representative sides from the other Yugoslavian republics in friendly matches.
-Slovenia had been producing excellent players for the Yugoslavia national team, including Danilo Popivoda, Brane Oblak, Marko Elsner and Srečko Katanec.
+Slovenia had been producing excellent players for the Yugoslavia national squad, including Danilo Popivoda, Brane Oblak, Marko Elsner and Srečko Katanec.

 The most historic chapter in Slovenia's football story unfolded in the 1990s.
 Following the country's declaration of independence in June 1991, an inaugural national championship started, comprising Slovenian clubs that had participated in the Yugoslavian first, second and third divisions.
 Another landmark was attained on 3 June 1992 when an independent Slovenia made their national-team debut in a 1-1 draw with Estonia in Tallinn.